Chattanooga Connect Speakers

 Victoria Hirschberg

-Victoria Hirschberg serves as the Assistant Vice President for Research, Outreach and Economic Development for the University of Tennessee System.
-Based in the office of UT Government Relations and Advocacy, Victoria’s role intersects policy, economic development, talent, and corporate engagement to create opportunities to strengthen the university system and state.
-She liaises with companies and policy stakeholders to leverage diverse and innovative UT resources to build long-term partnerships.
+Victoria Hirschberg serves as Assistant Vice President and Chief Economic Development Director for the University of Tennessee System.
+Victoria’s role includes economic development, advising on related policy matters, and increasing corporate engagement to create opportunities to strengthen the university system and state.
+She liaises with companies and stakeholders to build long-term partnerships with the University of Tennessee.
 Victoria joined the UT System in August 2022.

 Asad Lesani